ecmwf/climetlab/docs/contributing/normalize.rst

 The python language offers the ability to accept a large range of input type on a unique function through `duck typing`.
-This leads to a better integration of the different objects at stake, for instance using an object such as ``xarray.Dataset`` or a ``pandas.DataFrame`` or ``pandas.Serie`` as input to provide a list of dates.
+This leads to better integration of the different objects at stake, for instance using an object such as ``xarray.Dataset`` or a ``pandas.DataFrame`` or ``pandas.Serie`` as input to provide a list of dates.